chpc-tech-eval/scc/tutorial1/AzureREADME.md

 You **MUST** take note of the location and paths to **BOTH** your public and private keys.
 Your public key will be shared and distributed to the SSH servers you want to authenticate against.
 Your private key must be kept secure within your team, and must not be shared or distributed to anyone.

 Once you have successfully generated an SSH key pair, navigate to Azure's SSH keys page using the search bar.
-This page will appear:
+This page will appear and Click `Create SSH key`.

 <p align="center"><img alt="Screenshot of SSH keys page on azure." src="./resources/SSHkeys_page.png" height="400"/></p>
- Click `Create SSH key`.

-Fill in all the required fields with your groups information as in the image below and upload the newly created public key `id_ed25519.pub`.
+Fill in all the required fields with your group's information as in the image below and upload the newly created public key `id_ed25519.pub`.

 > [!NOTE]
 > You may need to create a new resource group.
 Under *Resource group*, simply create a new group with an appropriate name which can be associated with all future tasks for this project.